 - Date a Portuguese or Brazilian (if you’re single, of course!).

-- Practice speaking with a native speaker using iTalki as soon as you feel comfortable.
+- Practice speaking with a native speaker using iTalki as soon as you feel comfortable (and even before).

 - Chat with natives via text using HelloTalk to build up your confidence before you chat to them over Skype using iTalki.

 - Join a community of other people who are self-studying Portuguese.
 Practice Portuguese have their forums and many other courses, like Portuguese Master Course, have private Facebook groups.